-Taking the risk-mitigating characteristics of the short-term business into account, stress testing and scenario analysis on ALM risk is not part of the ORSA process.
+Taking the risk-mitigating characteristics of the short-term business into account, stress testing and scenario analysis on ALM risk (other than liquidity risk) is not part of the ORSA process.5

-Credendo GSR's ALM in terms of currency structure is subject to 'congruence' principles - 'congruence' means that all liabilities due in a currency are covered by assets denominated or realisable in that same currency.
+Credendo GSR's ALM in terms of currency structure is subject to 'congruence' principles -'congruence' means that all liabilities due in a currency are covered by assets denominated or realisable in that same currency.
 The general objective is to hold a comparable amount of assets and liabilities in foreign currency.
 This requirement is managed pragmatically: